Cole-Codemann/SIMD-GPU-Core/README.md

 #### Example (give bare example)
-WiP: Brief example of instruction will be here.
+WiP: Brief example of instruction will be here. i.e.)
+CONST R0, 5      ; R0 = 5 (all lanes)
+CONST R1, 3      ; R1 = 3 (all lanes)
+ADD R2, R0, R1   ; R2 = 8 (all lanes)
+DONE

 ## Project structure (directory break down)
 WiP: Finalizing Directory.

 ## Simulation
-Because this project was designed and built with a board in mind (the Artix-V), high level simulations were not made and instead tested on the board itself.
+Because this project was designed and built with a board in mind (the Artix-7), high level simulations were not made and instead tested on the board itself.
 There are however, multiple test benches for the individual modules provided in the files, at the highest level simulating a full core running a matrix multiplication algorithm.

-For those who do have access to an Artix-V board I highly encourage running the full programs onto the MicroBlaze.
-For those who do not, I hope the simulation of a single core running a matrix multiplcation is interesting enough to saite you.
+For those who do have access to an Artix-7 board I highly encourage running the full programs onto the MicroBlaze.
+For those who do not, I hope the simulation of a single core running a matrix multiplcation is interesting enough to sate you.

 ### Make File
 WiP: As name suggests, have the Make file.

 ### Roofline analysis, Metrics taken, etc.
-WiP: Will talk about analysis of hardware utilization, memory and computation bandwidth, and OI
+WiP: Will talk about analysis of hardware utilization, memory and computation bandwidth, and OI.
+Make sure to talk about clock cycles per certain operations, give examples.

 ### Educational: Interesting Timing Problems
 For educational reasons, I wanted to talk briefly about two of the more interesting examples of timing problems I ran into during the development of this project, read only if interested: